Prime Minister of Iraq: Appointment

 After an election, the Council of Representatives elects the Presidency Council of Iraq, including the president of the Council of Ministers.
 The Presidency Council must then name a prime minister unanimously within two weeks.
-If it fails to do so, then the responsibility of naming the prime minister reverts to the Counvil of Representatives.
+If it fails to do so, then the responsibility of naming the prime minister reverts to the Council of Representatives.
 In that event, the Council of Representatives must confirm the nomination by an absolute majority.
 If the prime minister is unable to nominate his Council of Ministers within one month, the Presidency Council must name another prime minister.

 Agencies directly subordinate

-The Counter Terrorism Bureau, National Intelligence Service, National Security Service, Falcons Intelligence Cell, and Popular Mobilization Commission report to the prime minister directly.
+The Counter Terrorism Bureau, National Intelligence Service, National Security Service, and Popular Mobilization Commission report to the prime minister directly.
 The Iraqi CTB oversees the Iraqi Counter Terrorism Command, a formation that includes all Iraqi Special Operations Forces.
 In June 2009, there were ongoing efforts to make the Iraqi CTB a separate ministry.

 Seat

 The prime minister's office is located in the Al Zaqura Building in the Green Zone, Baghdad.